Allergen challenges Paediatric Day Unit

 The allergen to be challenged must be provided by you.
 For example, peanut butter for a peanut allergy or in the case of an egg allergy, 2 eggs, 1 hard boiled, 1 uncooked.
 For specific guidance on what to bring with you, please contact the Paediatric Day Unit.

-If you do not bring the exact food, including the brand stated, we will not be able to proceed with the challenge.
+If you do not bring the exact food, including brand if stated, we will not be able to proceed with the challenge.

 If the child is on a specific diet, they will need a packed lunch and any snacks they may want.